Art Through the Looking Glass

 When and Where

-“Art Through the Looking Glass" - Summer 2023 is an online course beginning Saturday, July 22 nd, 2023.
-This 6-session course (3 hours per session on ZOOM) will be held at Noon EDT to enable students from most parts of the world to be able to attend.
+“Art Through the Looking Glass" - is a 3-day intensive online course beginning Friday, January 12th, 2024.
+This 3-session course (3 hours per session on ZOOM) will be held at Noon EDT to enable students from most parts of the world to be able to attend.
 Sessions will also be recorded and available shortly after the session ends for those who can’t join at that time slot.
 Additional material will become available online on the day of each class at ruzuku.com.
 You will also be able to network with each other on Ruzuku where further questions can be asked.

 What you will learn